boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

 # Embedding Bold BI Dashboards in Blazor using the Embedded SDK

-The sample has been provided in the following sections for the `Blazor WebAssembly`, which demonstrates the dashboard rendering available in your Bold BI server and is followed by steps to create a new embedding application in the `Blazor WebAssembly` on your own.
+The sample has been provided in the following sections for `Blazor WebAssembly`, which demonstrates the dashboard rendering available on your Bold BI server.
+It is followed by steps to create a new embedding application in `Blazor WebAssembly` on your own.

-> **NOTE:** Reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation is the best way to get started.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** Reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation is the best way to begin.
+The `Getting Started` guide provides you with sufficient information that you need to know before working on the sample.

 ## Prerequisites